guizinhomartinez/unYeleased/README.md

 - [x] Sort albums by latest or oldest
 - [x] Backend for explanation of albums
 - [ ] Full interface for creating custom albums
-- [ ] Transitions and animations for everything
 - [x] Better white theme